zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The repository does not exist
-2. The caller does not have necessary permissions to add repositories
+2. The caller does not have an enabling assignment to add repositories
 3. Invalid repository
 4. Repository allready assigned to a group.